 Liberty/UA, Inc. 1969 advertisement indicating the labels under Transamerica ownership, including Imperial, Pacific Jazz, Liberty, United Artists and Blue Note.

-Pressings by All Disc, as indicated by a Keystone printed label, vinyl weight around 150gm, with VAN GELDER master stamp, are excellent quality, with sound close to original Blue Note.
+Pressings by All Disc, as indicated by a Keystone printed label, vinyl weight around 150gm, with VAN GELDER master stamp, are excellent quality, with sound close to original Blue Note, possibly indistinguishable.
 These account for around a half of all my Liberty pressings.

-The remaining three types of label variation, signalled by lower vinyl weight around 135gm, in all probability West Coast pressing, and often falling into the Transamerica period, are more variable in sound quality.
-Some are excellent, still with benefit of van Gelder mastering, some less so.
-It is not like you have a choice – that is how they come, you have to either take it or leave it.
+The remaining three types of label variation, signalled by lower vinyl weight around 135gm, in all probability West Coast pressing, are more variable in sound quality.
+Some are excellent, some less so.
+Some still with benefit of van Gelder mastering,

 Liberty vs Japanese Blue Note issues